 Windows 10 has a native Connect app which allows you to mirror your mobile device on your computer without installing a third-party application.
 The Connect app is included starting Windows 10 Anniversary Update.

-Begin by typing connect on the Start menu.
+Begin by typing Connect on the Start menu, and then click on it.

 Open the Connect app which will wait for any mobile device to connect.

 On your mobile device, go to Settings.
 Locating the Cast setting is different on every phone.
 Typically, you can find it under Display in Cast option.
-Some phones have it under Smart assistance or Accessibility.
+Latest Android versions have it under Connected devices > Connection preferences > Cast.

 It will show you the available device/s to cast on the local network.
 Choose the appropriate computer to connect.